LimiFrog/LimiFrog-SW/ReadMe.txt

 		   # Rich Graphics Library - from ST under licence from Segger (emWin)
 		-- /Sensor_APIs
 		   # Vendor-provided sensor APIs (with some adaptation)
-                     Only LSM6DS3 for now.
-Mostly the .h files are interesting (register definitions)

 	-- /projects
 		-- /Project-A